aws-samples/eks-workshop/content/beginner/190_fsx_lustre/launching-fsx.md

     csidriver.storage.k8s.io/fsx.csi.aws.com created
     ```

-6. Patch the driver deployment to add the service account that you created in step 3, replacing the ARN with the ARN that you noted in step 4.
+7. Patch the driver deployment to add the service account that you created in step 3, replacing the ARN with the ARN that you saved in step 4.

 ```
-kubectl annotate serviceaccount -n kube-system <fsx-csi-controller-sa> \
+kubectl annotate serviceaccount -n kube-system fsx-csi-controller-sa \
- eks.amazonaws.com/role-arn=<arn:aws:iam::111122223333:role/eksctl-prod-addon-iamserviceaccount-kube-sys-Role1-NPFTLHJ5PJF5> --overwrite=true
+ eks.amazonaws.com/role-arn=$ROLE_ARN --overwrite=true
 ```